All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 One of the most discussed side effects of semaglutide, one that many patients actually welcome, is a reduced desire for alcohol.
 This has been observed widely in clinical practice and is now being studied in formal trials.
 Researchers at institutions including the University of North Carolina are actively investigating semaglutide as a potential treatment for alcohol use disorder.

 The mechanism appears to be related to how GLP-1 receptor agonists interact with the brain's reward pathways.
 Semaglutide crosses the blood-brain barrier and acts on GLP-1 receptors in areas like the nucleus accumbens and ventral tegmental area, which are central to reward processing.
 Alcohol activates these same pathways.
-When semaglutide is already modulating dopamine signaling in these regions, many patients report that alcohol simply does not feel as rewarding or appealing as it used to.
+When semaglutide is already modulating dopamine signaling in these regions, many patients report that alcohol simply doesn't feel as rewarding or appealing as it used to.

 The Real Risks of Drinking on Semaglutide